TwirlingTechGoddess/VueJS-Art-Gallery/README.md

 # VueJS Art Gallery

 Hitting the Smithsonian’s museum art api for visual arts.
-I use the VueJS framework to display the unique pieces, allowing the user to curate and caption their own collection.
+I use the VueJS framework to display the unique pieces, allowing the user to curate and caption their own collection for exhibit.

 ## Build Setup